-PFT has sent roughly one dedicated message per month on this campaign in addition to our usual messaging stream.
-In February, we introduced the bill; in April, we gave an update and asked people to urge their legislators to strengthen the bill; in May and June, we targeted people who are represented by members of the committees the bill was in.
+PFT sent roughly one dedicated message per month on this campaign in addition to the usual messaging stream.
+In February 2019, PFT introduced the bill; in April, PFT gave an update and asked people to urge their legislators to strengthen the bill; in May and June, PFT targeted people who are represented by members of the committees the bill was in.

 - February 12, 2019 email (statewide)